aimeeallen94/align-pilates/README.md

 ### Classes Page
 - The class page can be viewed by the users in an array of different formats based on sorting, filtering and search queries the user enters.
 From the homepage the user can choose to view all classses or to select their desired level of classes and view just those classes.
-- On the classes page the classes are laid out in a card format displaying a snippet of information about each class including class name, teacher, rating, cost and an option to read more and book from there.
+- On the classes page the classes are laid out in a card format displaying a snippet of information about each class including class name, teacher, rating, time, day, cost and a button to click on for users who wish to read more and book from there.
 - Also on the class page is a search bar where users can enter a class name, teacher or day they would like to search for and results are displayed from there.
 - There is also a "Sort By" dropdown where users can choose to filter their class results by time, day of the week, teachers A-Z and ratings also.
 These filters can be applied in both filtering directions also to make it as easy as possible for users to find their desired class.
 - There is also an option to "Arrange By" where users can opt to arrange the timetable by Class, Teacher, Time, Day or Rating.